yaoyi92/autoplex/README.md

 We expect the general user of `autoplex` to be familiar with the [Materials Project](https://github.com/materialsproject) framework software tools and related packages for (high-throughput) workflow submission and management.
 This involves the following software packages:
-- [pymatgen](https://github.com/materialsproject/pymatgen) for input and output handling of computational materials science software
+- [pymatgen](https://github.com/materialsproject/pymatgen) for input and output handling of computational materials science software,
-- [atomate2](https://github.com/materialsproject/atomate2) for providing a library of pre-defined computational materials science workflows
+- [atomate2](https://github.com/materialsproject/atomate2) for providing a library of pre-defined computational materials science workflows,
-- [jobflow](https://github.com/materialsproject/jobflow) for processes, job and workflow handling
+- [jobflow](https://github.com/materialsproject/jobflow) for processes, job and workflow handling,
-- [jobflow-remote](https://github.com/Matgenix/jobflow-remote) or [FireWorks](https://github.com/materialsproject/fireworks) for workflow and database (MongoDB) management
+- [jobflow-remote](https://github.com/Matgenix/jobflow-remote) or [FireWorks](https://github.com/materialsproject/fireworks) for workflow and database (MongoDB) management,
-- [MongoDB](https://www.mongodb.com/) as the database (we recommend installing the MongoDB community version)
+- [MongoDB](https://www.mongodb.com/) as the database (we recommend installing the MongoDB community edition).
+More help regarding the MongoDB installation can be found [here](https://materialsproject.github.io/fireworks/installation.html#install-mongodb).

 All of these software tools provide documentation and tutorials.
 Please take your time and check everything out!